Location: Cullowhee - Main Campus

 Join us at one of our upcoming virtual Graduate School Open House events on Zoom!
 You'll have the opportunity to learn more about Western Carolina University, understand the Graduate School application process, and meet key program representatives.

 Research in our program is supported by a suite of state-of-the-art instrumentation including FTIR, NMR, GC-MS, UV-Vis, AA and ICP-OES spectrometers as well as chromatographs, a particle size analyzer, and a DNA sequencer.
-Our program utilizes high-performance computers with molecular dynamics software, such as AMBER, and quantum mechanical packages, including NWChem, Spartan, and Gaussian.
+Our program utilizes high-performance computers for advanced machine learning, and both molecular dynamics and quantum mechanical simulations.

 The Master of Science (M.S.) degree program in chemistry will give you the opportunity to obtain a highly marketable chemistry degree and will prepare you for a career as an industrial chemist, applying to medical school, or for further study in other professional schools or doctoral programs.
 A Master in Chemistry can also help you with advancement in your current employment.

-The degree requirements for this two-year program includes 30 hours of graduate coursework and an original research project, a thesis
+The degree requirements for this graduate degree includes 30 hours of graduate coursework

-The degree requirements for this two-year program are similar to the comprehensive M.S. program except coursework and research are
+The degree requirements for this graduate degree are similar to the comprehensive

 Environmental Chemistry concentration

-The degree requirements for the two-year program includes 30 hours of graduate coursework composed of a mixture of chemistry courses,
+The degree requirements for the graduate degree includes 30 hours of graduate coursework

 professional science concentration.